researchstudio-sat/webofneeds/webofneeds/won-cryptography/src/test/resources/README.txt

-Moreover, if the data signed by participant 1 has to be resigned (possible with added data) by participant 2, and the signature of participant 1 is to be kept in the data, then the named graph are also required to refer to the signed by participant 1 graph signature.
+Moreover, if the data signed by participant 1 has to be resigned (possible with added data) by participant 2, and the signature of participant 1 is to be kept in the data, then the named graph are also required to refer to the signed by participant 1 data.